Freedeck/app/README.md

 When the App becomes stable, it'll be what you download from [freedeck.app](https://freedeck.app).
 For now, it'll be only on GitHub releases.

+## Arguments

+`--protocol-register-admin` - Registers the `freedeck:` protocol as an admin.
+This is not required, but you do need admin to run this action.

 ## Building

 To make a release-ready build, just run `dotnet publish` in your console.